mobilecoinofficial/full-service/README.md

 1. `cd full-service`

+1. Create an empty version of the base db `diesel migration run --database-url $MIGRATION_TEST_DB`

 1. Create a migration with `diesel migration generate <migration_name>`

 1. Edit the migrations/<migration_name>/up.sql and down.sql.

-1. Make a copy of db you want to run the migration against for back up (ie. ~/.mobilecoin/test/wallet-db/wallet.db)

-1. Build and run Full Service against network of your choice!
+1. Run the migration with `diesel migration run --database-url $MIGRATION_TEST_DB`, and test the inverse operation with `diesel migration redo --database-url $MIGRATION_TEST_DB`

 Note that full-service/diesel.toml provides the path to the schema.rs which will be updated in a migration.